-The Shepard Garden and Arts Center is home to numerous garden and art clubs in Sacramento – a place for garden and art clubs to both meet and hold club events.
-The Shepard Garden and Arts Center is located in McKinley Park at 3330 McKinley Boulevard.
+(UPDATED 11/27/2018) Located at 3330 McKinley Boulevard in East Sacramento, the (Iva Gard) Shepard Garden and Arts Center is home to numerous garden and art clubs – a place for garden and art clubs to both meet and hold club events.

-I was aware that City of Sacramento support for the Shepard Garden and Arts Center had been dialed back dramatically, but did not know the details.
+I was aware that City of Sacramento support for the Shepard Garden and Arts Center had been dialed back dramatically during the last economic downturn, but I did not know the details.
 I decided to look into the issue more closely as I walked over to the recent exhibit and sale held by the Capitol City Bonsai Clubs, a collaboration of all four of Sacramento’s Bonsai clubs.

 The Shepard Garden and Arts Center was built in 1958.
 The building is a prime example of 1950’s mid-century modern architecture.
 The structure includes a dramatic roof-line, lots of large windows, and a huge two-sided flagstone fireplace.
 The beautiful outdoor patio is often utilized as part of indoor/outdoor garden events.